谷歌浏览器插件

 摘要

-We present time-resolved high-energy x-ray diffraction, time-resolved hard-x-ray photoelectron spectroscopy (tr-HAXPES), and time-resolved grazing incidence small-angle x-ray scattering (tr-GISAXS) data of the reactive molecular beam epitaxy of Fe3O4 ultrathin films on various substrates.
-Reciprocal space maps are recorded during the deposition of Fe3O4 on SrTiO3(001), MgO(001), and NiO/MgO(001) in order to observe the thickness-dependent evolution of Bragg reflections sensitive to the octahedral and tetrahedral sublattices of the inverse spinel structure of Fe3O4.
-Rock salt and spinel-exclusive reflections appear at different thicknesses, revealing that first, the iron oxide film grows with Fe1-delta O rock salt structure with exclusive occupation of octahedral lattice sites.
-After reaching a film thickness of 1.1 nm, further growth of the iron oxide film proceeds in the inverse spinel structure, with both octahedral and tetrahedral lattice sites being occupied.
+We present time-resolved high energy x-ray diffraction (tr-HEXRD), time-resolved hard x-ray photoelectron spectroscopy (tr-HAXPES) and time-resolved grazing incidence small angle x-ray scattering (tr-GISAXS) data of the reactive molecular beam epitaxy (RMBE) of Fe3O4 ultrathin films on various substrates.
+Reciprocal space maps are recorded during the deposition of Fe3O4 on SrTiO3(001), MgO(001) and NiO/MgO(001) in order to observe the temporal evolution of Bragg reflections sensitive to the octahedral and tetrahedral sublattices of the inverse spinel structure of Fe3O4.
+A time delay between the appearance of rock salt and spinel-exclusive reflections reveals that first, the iron oxide film grows with Fe1-δO rock salt structure with exclusive occupation of octahedral lattice sites.
+When this film is 1.1 nm thick, the further growth of the iron oxide film proceeds in the inverse spinel structure, with both octahedral and tetrahedral lattice sites being occupied.
 In addition, iron oxide on SrTiO3(001) initially grows with none of these structures.
-Here, the formation of the rock salt structure starts when reaching a film thickness of 1.5 nm.
-This is confirmed by tr-HAXPES data obtained during growth of iron oxide on SrTiO3(001), which demonstrate an excess of Fe2+ cations compared to Fe3O4 in growing films thinner than 3.2 nm.
+Here, the formation of the rock salt structure starts when the film is 1.5 nm thick.
+This is confirmed by tr-HAXPES data obtained during growth of iron oxide on SrTiO3(001), which demonstrate an excess of Fe cations in growing films thinner than 3.2 nm.
 This rock salt phase only appears during growth and vanishes after the supply of the Fe molecular beam is stopped.
-Thus, it can be concluded that the rock salt structure of the interlayer is a property of the dynamic growth process while the film is still exposed to oxygen.
-The tr-GISAXS data link these structural results to an island growth mode of the first 2-3 nm on both MgO(001) and SrTiO3(001) substrates.
+Thus, it can be concluded the rock salt structure of the interlayer is a property of the dynamic growth process.
+The tr-GISAXS data link these structural results to an island growth mode of the first 2− 3 nm on both MgO(001) and SrTiO3(001) substrates.

 更多